tannvdts/meditek_react_components/README.md

 **2.4.2 FileComp.FileImagePreview**

-Sử dụng để preview file upload
+Using for review file upload

 Props: